gagallango/theUnderground/README.md

 It's very simple, you just have to write whatever you want, choising the genre and typology of your text and a perfect cover to make it look cute for those who want to read it.

-We know you're a good writter, show us your magic!
+We know you're a good writer, show us your magic!

 ## Built with